Does your dog hate his crate?

 Depending on the dog, they may or may not take to their crates right away.
 Crate training plays on a dog’s den instinct, but some dogs’ den instincts are stronger than others.

-If your dog hates being in his crate, then it could be that being alone in his crate is stressing him out.
+If your dog has developed crate anxiety, then it could be that being alone in his crate is stressing him out.

 He Learned that Crying Gets Him Out